The Alden Trust supports YMCAs in Massachusetts due to Mr. Alden's particular interest in the YMCA over his lifetime.

 Schedule of Distribution Meetings

 The Trustees consider proposals at four distribution meetings a year.
-Complete, hard copy proposals for the March, June, September and December meetings must be received by the fifteenth of the month prior to the meeting (e.g., February 15th for the March meeting).
+Complete, hard copy proposals for the March, June, September or December meetings must be received by the fifteenth of the month prior to the meeting (e.g., February 15th for the March meeting).

 Proposal Requirements 1.
 A summarizing cover letter, which includes the requested amounts, signed by the CEO/ED of the organization.
 It is expected that the project for which funding is requested is among the YMCA's highest priorities.